Consent experience for applications in Microsoft Entra ID

 In this consent scenario, the user accesses an app that requires at least one permission that is outside the user's scope of authority.

-Admins see another control on the traditional consent prompt that will allow them consent on behalf of the entire tenant.
+Admins see another control on the traditional consent prompt that allows them consent on behalf of the entire tenant.

 Users who aren't an administrator are blocked from granting consent to the application, and they're told to ask their admin for access to the app.
 If admin consent workflow is enabled in the user's tenant, users are able to submit a request for admin approval from the consent prompt.
 For more information on admin consent workflow, see Admin consent workflow.